guipelder/esp8266_async_webserver/README.md

 then you can enter your new credentials, after that the board restarts and connects to new wifi. note that your old credentials will be erased each time for the
 `WiFi.disconnect(true,true);` in `testasync.ino` file.
+## Note
+for finding the IP of board you can check your router or alternativly you can use `ip neigh` command in linux or
+termux(android terminal emulator)
+for finding the IP.
 ## Optional
 to prevent the board from erasing the the credentials change the
 `WiFi.disconnect(true,true);`